Anyon optics with time-of-flight two-particle interference of double-well-trapped interacting ultracold atoms: Second-order momentum correlation maps

 \section{Second-order momentum correlation maps}

-To generate the second-order momentum correlation maps, one needs to transit from the ket notation to the wave function notation by employing the single-particle momentum-dependent Wannier orbitals $\psi_L(k)$ and $\psi_R(k)$ given in Eq.\ (16) of the main text.
+To generate the second-order momentum correlation maps, one needs to transit from the ket notation to the wave function notation by employing the single-particle momentum-dependent site-localized orbitals $\psi_L(k)$ and $\psi_R(k)$ given in Eq.\ (\ref{psikd}).
 Indeed, in the first representation, the kets correspond to permanents for bosons or to determinants for fermions made of the $\psi_L(k)$ and $\psi_R(k)$ orbitals.

 One finds the following correspondence for spinless anyons

 and

 for spin-$1/2$ anyons, where the upper sign applies to bosonic-based anyons and the bottom sign applies to fermionic-based ones. ${\cal X}_i=\chi(1,0)$ for $i=1,2,3$ and ${\cal X}_4=\chi(0,0)$ for bosons and ${\cal X}_i=\chi(0,0)$, $i=1,2,3$ and ${\cal X}_4=\chi(1,0)$ for fermions; $\chi(0,0)$ and $\chi(1,0)$ are the singlet and triplet spin eigenfunctions, respectively.
 The $\Phi$ functions are as follows: \begin{widetext}